salva133/Vic3-Pre-Determined-Policies/README.md

 # Pre-Determined Policies

-**Decide which way the world will lean before the first day of your campaign.** One choice in the lobby points every AI nation down the ideological road you picked, so you spend the game reacting to a political map you already understand instead of one that ambushes you thirty years in.
+**Decide which way the world will lean before the first day of your campaign.** One choice in the lobby points every AI nation down the ideological road you picked.

 ## The idea

 In a normal Victoria 3 game you never really know who is going to turn communist, who is going to turn fascist, or when.
 It creeps up on you over the decades.
 This mod takes the guesswork off the table: you set the mood of the whole world before you press play.

-Pick **Communism** and the workers' movements everywhere are yours to court or crush.
-Pick **Fascism** and you know exactly where the storm is coming from.
-Either way you start the game already knowing who your friends and your enemies are going to be.

 ## How to use it